j23414/mango-user-guide/gel_reference.md

 **center**

-Centers a given graph.
-This will change xyz values so the middle of the graph is at coordinates 0,0,0.
-If a node name is given, the entire graph will be shifted over so that node is at 0,0,0.
+Centers a given graph on the xyz coordinates (0,0,0).
+If a node name is also given, the entire graph will be shifed so that the given node's xyz coordinates is at (0,0,0).

 ```
 center(graph);
-center(graph,"jack");
+center(graph,"jack"); // we focus on "jack" node
 ```

 **clear**